ssteveminq/MotionCtrl/README.md

 # MotionCtrl
-This repo is to test simple planning & control algorithm in DART.
+This repo is to test simple planning & control algorithms.